laravel/docs/eloquent-mutators.md

 <a name="date-mutators"></a>
 ## Date Mutators

 By default, Eloquent will convert the `created_at` and `updated_at` columns to instances of [Carbon](https://github.com/briannesbitt/Carbon), which extends the PHP `DateTime` class to provide an assortment of helpful methods.
-You may customize which dates are automatically mutated, and even completely disable this mutation, by overriding the `$dates` property of your model:
+You may add date attributes by setting the `$dates` property of your model:

     <?php